zhubzy/SF-Incident-Prediction/README.md

 Due to class imbalance, we achieved 89% accuracy with the prediction tasks but along with 0% precision and 0% recall.
 Upon inspecting the confusion matrix we observe that the model is predicting any incident to be "non-violent".
 In this case accuracy is not a good metric of performance due to the class imbalance and we want to figure out contributing factors for a crime to be violent.
 Further data processing is needed (resampling the dataset to be balanced).
 ![](logistic_reg_model_unbalanced_train_set_confusion_matrix.png)
+*Figure X: Description of what the figure represents.*

 In a second attempt, we changed our sample technique to account for this.
 On the new training set, we include an even 50-50 split of both classes from resampling, and we end up with an F1 score of 0.56 for these new tasks.
 ![](logistic_reg_model_balanced_train_set_confusion_matrix.png)